Taylor Cruz, Ph.D.

 2012, B.S.
 (Honors), Business, Minor in Sociology, Arizona State University

-Medical sociology; Science and technology studies (STS); Health politics and policy; Sociological theory; Gender, race, and sexuality; Qualitative research methods
+Medical sociology; Science and technology studies (STS); Health politics and policy; Sociological theory; Gender, race, and sexuality; Qualitative methods; Ethnography

 Courses Regularly Taught

-Theories of Social Behavior; Sociology of Health and Illness; Advanced Theories of Social Behavior; Independent Study (Health, Tech & Society Lab)
+Theories of Social Behavior; Sociology of Health and Illness; Advanced Theories of Social Behavior; Independent Study (Health, Tech & Society Lab); Sociology of Technology